skoolkid/skoolkit/sphinx/source/skool-macros.rst

 is simulated and interrupts are disabled, i.e. bits 0 and 1 of ``flags`` are reset).

-If ``delays`` is not specified, the named audio file must already exist in the specified location, otherwise the ``<audio>`` element controls will not work.
+If ``delays`` is specified but ``fname`` does not end with '.wav', no audio file is written.
+This enables the ``delays`` parameter to be kept in place as a reminder of how an original WAV file was created by the ``#AUDIO`` macro before it was converted to another format.

+If ``delays`` is not specified or ``fname`` does not end with '.wav', the named audio file must already exist in the specified location, otherwise the ``<audio>`` element controls will not work.
 To make sure that a pre-built audio file is copied into the desired location when :ref:`skool2html.py` is run, it can be declared in the :ref:`resources` section.

 The ``flags`` and ``offset`` parameters of the ``#AUDIO`` macro may contain :ref:`replacement fields <replacementFields>`.